webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Hag.md

 ---
 aliases:
   - Hag
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/6
   - Creature/Armor/1
   - Creature/Health/25
+title: Hag
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Hag
 Hags are evil magical creatures distantly related to the fey.
 They resemble withered ancient humans with obvious inhuman features-dead eyes, green or purple skin, metal teeth, webbed fingers, and seaweed-like hair are common traits.
 They love corrupting pure and innocent things, and feast on the dreams and flesh of their victims.